-Living Near an Oil Pump?
+Living Near an Oil Well?
 Here’s How It Affects You and Your Children

 Congenital heart defects are surprisingly common – 1 in 115 births – however, this doesn’t make them OK because there is usually a logical explanation as to why they happen.
 The average layman may attribute such as defect as an accident of nature but the truth is that human actions or activities are the proximate cause of a lot of the avoidable medical complications we see in children.